 It’s spring in the Northern Hemisphere, and many people are starting to venture outside more often.
 Miss Mason’s book are full of suggestions of what sorts of activities outside would be beneficial.
 If you’re just starting out with Nature Study, feel free to keep it simple.
-But if you want a few ideas for
+But if you want a few ideas for digging in a little deeper, try one of these:

 Children should be encouraged to watch, patiently and quietly, until they learn something of the habits and history of bee, ant, wasp, spider, hairy caterpillar, dragon-fly, and whatever of larger growth comes in their way.